Frequently Asked Questions

 What is the detection window for urine?

-What is the window of detection for meconium?
+What is the turnaround time for testing results?

 What is the window of detection for PEth?

-What is the window of drug exposure for umbilical cord?
+What is the window of drug exposure for drugs of abuse in meconium and umbilical cord tissue and why?

 When will I receive breast milk results?